teamhanko/passkeys-python/README.md

         "id": "55c81b3d-1e7d-4a72-a6b0-ad946e0c0965",
         "email": "ab@g.com",
         "password": "123",
-    },
-]
+    }
 ```

-3. Register a Passkey:
+3. Register a passkey:

-After logging in, click on 'Register Passkey' button to register a passkey for the logged-in user.
+   * After logging in, click on 'Register Passkey' button to register a passkey for the logged-in user.

 4. Log Out:
-After the passkey registration is successful, log out of the application.
+   * After the passkey registration is successful, log out of the application.

 5. Login with with a passkey

-On the login page, choose sign in with a passkey option.
+   * On the login page, choose sign in with a passkey option.

 ## Support